 A Take-Home Message

-If there’s one thing I’d like you to take away from reading this, its that self-actualization is not an end goal.
-It is a process, a journey, and something you should continually seek to be working towards throughout your life.
-As human beings, we are not one-dimensional; we will go through many different iterations of ourselves and what helps us to feel fulfilled throughout our lifetime.
+If there’s one thing I’d like you to take away from reading this, it’s that self-actualization is not an end goal.
+It is a process, a journey, and something you should continually seek to be working toward throughout your life.
+As human beings, we are not one dimensional; we will go through many different iterations of ourselves and what helps us to feel fulfilled throughout our lifetime.

-By ensuring you take the time to self-reflect and think about what your needs are and how you can be proactively behaving and seeking out ways to meet them, you’ll already be making steady progress towards what self-actualization can mean for you.
+By taking the time to reflect on your needs and how you can find ways to meet them, you’ll already be making steady progress toward what self-actualization can mean for you.

 - Rogers, C. (1951).
-Client-centred therapy: Its current practice, implications and theory.
-London: Constable.
+Client-centered therapy: Its current practice, implications and theory.
+Constable.